maplibre/maplibre.github.io/content/news/2023-09-18-maplibre-newsletter-september-2023/index.md

 <i>From left to right: Bart Louwers at FOSS4G NL, Yuri Astrakhan and Haowen You at the Open Visualization Collaborator Summit.</i>

+### Engineering Proposals by Wet Dog Weather

+Wet Dog Weather, the engineering contractor of AWS that led the Metal migration in MapLibre Native, has filed a series of engineering proposals, see [here](https://github.com/maplibre/maplibre/discussions?discussions_q=is%3Aopen+author%3Asjg-wdw+).

+The proposals include things like **Terrain 3D**, **Globe View**, and many other exciting features for MapLibre Native.
+If your company is interested in these features, get in touch with Steve Gifford, CEO of Wet Dog Weather, to discuss funding opportunities.
+You find him in the [MapLibre Slack channel](https://slack.openstreetmap.us/).

 ## MapLibre Style Specification

 Last month, several design proposals have been opened in the [MapLibre Style Spec repo on GitHub](https://github.com/maplibre/maplibre-style-spec).
 Here is an overview: